8 Essential Milestones to Minimize Software Development Project Risks

 Minimizing project risks

-Every project is unique, therefore, yours could have additional software milestones to consider.
+Every project is unique.
+Therefore, your project may have additional software milestones to consider.
 The above list is a good representation of the software development milestones you need to see your project through to success.
-Considering each one of these in light of your unique project goals will help to minimize the risk of project halt or failure and assist with keeping your project on track.
+Considering each one of these in light of your unique project goals will minimize the risk of project halt or failure and help to keep your project on track.